rostools/cog-flow-intro/branching.md

 - By default, a Git repository has one branch, usually called `main`
 - Additional branches should be created frp, `main` whenever you want to modify or add to your repository (following the GitHub flow).
 This enables several developers to work in parallel
-- A branch should be created for one particular purpose and have a short descriptive name, like "feature/add-scatter-plot"
+- A branch should be created for one particular purpose and have a short descriptive name, like `feature/add-scatter-plot`
 - We recommend using prefixes to clearly show what kind of work has been done in this branch.
-E.g., "feature", "bugfix", or "docs"
+E.g., `feature`, `bugfix`, or `docs`
 - In addition, we recommend the use of forward slash (/) after the prefix to create a nice ordering in many IDEs.
-E.g., "feature/"
+E.g., `feature/`
 - If the work you are doing on a branch should refer to a particular issue, you can add the issue ID to the branch name after the prefix.
 Remember to still include a short description of the work being done on the branch.
-E.g., "feature/12-fix-data-cleaning-function"
+E.g., `feature/12-fix-data-cleaning-function`
-- Collecting these recommendations, a branch name could be "feature/add-scatter-plot" or "bugfix/12-fix-data-cleaning-function"
+- Collecting these recommendations, a branch name could be `feature/add-scatter-plot` or `bugfix/12-fix-data-cleaning-function`
 - When you have chosen a branch naming convention, be consistent and stick to it

 **The branch naming scheme presented here is inspired by the following posts:**